 As soon as you arrive in Croatia.
 If staying in tourist accommodation, the owner or caretaker should register on your behalf.

-If you plan to stay long term, you need to register your address as soon as you have an official address at least 8 days before the expiration of your tourist visa.
-That being said, you should register your long-term address as early in your tourist visa as possible to prevent any issues with the police.
+If you plan to stay long term, you need to register your long-term address as soon as you have an official address at least 8 days before the expiration of your tourist visa.

-To register your address in Croatia, go to the closest administrative police station to your residence.
-Upon arrival at MUP, ask for the desk that handles residency for internationals, which is called “Državljanstvo i Stranci”.
+To register your long-term address in Croatia, go to the closest administrative police station to your residence.
+Upon arrival at MUP, ask for the desk that handles residency for foreigners, which is called “Državljanstvo i stranci” or “Šalter za strance”.
+Due to the pandemic, you may be able to register over email.
+Contact your local MUP to find out their procedure.

-To register as a tourist, you only need to bring your passport or EU ID card and the address of where you are staying.
+To register as a tourist, you only need to bring your passport or EU/EEA national identification card and proof of accommodation.
 Again, it’s unlikely you need to do this as your accommodation will take care of it.

 If you are registering an address AFTER your tourist stay is up, your temporary residence application should already be in motion.
 If you go to the police after your tourist stay is up and have not yet registered an address or started a residency application, you will most likely be told to leave the country at a minimum and fined at a maximum.